New Zealand Poet Laureate: History of the award

+In 2007, the National Library of New Zealand took over the appointment of the poet laureate.

 Nomination

 The National Library accepts public nominations for the position, as well as nominations from universities, libraries and creative writing programmes.
-The National Librarian of New Zealand then makes the decision following advice from the Poet Laureate Advisory Council, which currently includes first Laureate Bill Manhire and Te Mata Estate chairman John Buck.
+The National Librarian of New Zealand then makes the decision following advice from the Poet Laureate Advisory Council, which currently includes first laureate Bill Manhire and Te Mata Estate chairman John Buck.

 Award

-The value of the award granted to the Poet Laureate is currently NZD$100,000, of which twenty per cent is retained by the National Library to cover costs such as events, promotion, and the Laureate's tokotoko.
-A tokotoko is a Māori carved ceremonial walking stick which is presented to the Laureate upon their appointment.
-The tokotoko is paired with the matua, or "parent tokotoko" which is retained and displayed by the National Library to signify their joint guardianship of the award with the Ngāti Kahungunu.
-The tokotoko are created by Hawke's Bay artist Jacob Scott, with the matua carved from black maire and containing a poem by the late Hone Tuwhare, the 1999–2001 Laureate.
+The value of the award granted to the poet laureate is currently NZ$150,000, of which twenty per cent is retained by the National Library to cover costs such as events, promotion, and the laureate's tokotoko.
+A tokotoko is a Māori carved ceremonial walking stick which is presented to the laureate upon their appointment.
+The tokotoko is paired with the matua, or "parent tokotoko which is retained and displayed by the National Library to signify their joint guardianship of the award with the Ngāti Kahungunu.
+The tokotoko are created by Hawke's Bay artist Jacob Scott, with the matua carved from black maire and containing a poem by the late Hone Tuwhare, the 1999–2001 laureate.

-Based on the tradition of the Poet Laureate of the United Kingdom receiving a "butt of sack", the New Zealand Poet Laureate also receives a stipend of wine from Te Mata Estate.
+Based on the tradition of the poet laureate of the United Kingdom receiving a "butt of sack", the New Zealand poet laureate also receives a stipend of wine from Te Mata Estate.